scline/docker-cacti/README.md

 ```

 ### Single DB, Multi Node - cacti_multi_shared.yml
 This instance would most likely be used if multiple servers are in close (same network/cluster) and uptime is not an issue.
 One or more remote pollers hang off a beefy master-cacti instance.
-All cacti databases need to be named differently for this to work, also note that due to how spine + boost work the database instance will utalize a bit of ram (~1-4GB per remote poller) and settings should be tweaked in this example to reflect this.
+All cacti databases need to be named differently for this to work, also note that due to how spine + boost work the database instance will utilize a bit of ram (~1-4GB per remote poller) and settings should be tweaked in this example to reflect this.
 This setup would be favorable if CPU becomes a bottleneck on one or many servers.
 Adding remote pollers can offset the load greatly.
-RDD files dont appear to be stored on remote systems.
+RDD files don't appear to be stored on remote systems.

 ![Alt text](https://github.com/scline/docker-cacti/blob/master/document_images/single_db.png?raw=true "Single DB, Multiple Hosts")